8 Designs for Knitting: Free Patterns for Beginners and Easy Knitting Stashbusters

 Extreme Knitting Yarn

-In order to create a larger-than-life design, you obviously need a yarn with a hefty weight.
-Jumbo yarn is the ideal yarn weight for extreme knitting patterns.
+In order to create a larger-than-life design, it's important to use a yarn with a hefty weight.
+Jumbo yarn is the ideal yarn weight for oversized knitting patterns.

 According to Erica from LionBrand.com in her article, "Big Stix, Big Knits,"